d2l-ai/d2l-en/chapter_introduction/index.md

 The fields concerned with *causality* and *probabilistic graphical models* tackle such questions.
-* Another important and exciting recent development in unsupervised learning is the advent of deep generative models.
+* Another important and exciting recent development in unsupervised learning is the advent of *deep generative models*.
 These models estimate the density of the data, either explicitly or *implicitly*.
 Once trained, we can use a generative model